 Though the winters are long, Hugo enjoys the quiet solitude offered by the north.
 He has now been in Northern Ontario for 3 years and his operation and cows are thriving.
 Although he’s had his share of losses and a few sick animals every season, thanks to advice from his uncle and some help from his neighbor, he has never needed to call a vet out.
 The worst health challenge he has faced is pasture footrot, for which he was able to purchase long acting oxytetracycline at the Cochrane Co-op to treat the affected animals.

-On his latest trip to pick up a bottle of penicillin to treat a lame cow, Hugo is surprised to see a poster telling him that, as of December 1st 2018, he will no longer be able to purchase antibiotics at the co- op.
+On his latest trip to pick up a bottle of antibiotics to treat a lame cow, Hugo is surprised to see a poster telling him that, as of December 1st, 2018, he will no longer be able to purchase antibiotics at the co-op.
 The poster further informs Hugo that he will need to start working with a veterinarian to obtain a prescription prior to purchasing any antibiotics for his cattle and he will need to purchase those antibiotics from his veterinarian, or through a registered feed mill if they are mixed into feed.

 - Dr. Lebreck has: